-Galleries across County Durham are launching a year-long centenary focus on one of the North East’s most celebrated artists, Norman Cornish.
+Galleries across County Durham are hosting a year-long centenary focus on one of the North East’s most celebrated artists, Norman Cornish.

 Norman Cornish’s depiction of mining life in north east England captured the working heart of pitmen and their communities.
 It was an industrial lifestyle and landscape that defined generations and yet within Cornish’s lifetime would transform beyond recognition.